-Where consent is required to obtain personal information, because there is no other legal basis for collecting it, consent must be positively and unambiguously affirmed.
-No reliance can be placed on consent obtained by default, implied consent or inferred consent, and a record must be held of the consent.
-In addition it is no longer permissible to use consent as a legal basis for holding and using information where, for example, the information is necessary to perform a statutory function or any situation where the data subject has no effective choice.
-This approach must be taken to all existing and new uses of personal information involving consent.
+- The General Data Protection Regulation ("GDPR") sets a high standard for consent. - Where consent is required to obtain personal information, because there is no other legal basis for collecting it, consent must be positively and unambiguously affirmed. - Genuine consent should put individuals in charge by offering real choice and control. - No reliance can be placed on consent obtained by default, implied consent or inferred consent, and a record must be held of the consent. - In additionaddition, it is no longer permissible to use consent as a legal basis for holding and using information where, for example, the information is necessary to perform a statutory function or any situation where the data subject has no effective choice. - It should be easy for people to withdraw consent and we will tell individuals how this can be done - Consent must be kept under review and refreshed if anything changes. - This approach must be taken to all existing and new uses of personal information involving consent.